-► To start the HTML-to-C compiler:
+- To start the HTML-to-C compiler:

-1 Select Start \rightarrow Programs \rightarrow NET+OS60_GNU \rightarrow HTML-to-C Compiler.
+- 1 Select Start → Programs → NET + OS63_GNU → HTML-to-C Compiler.

-You see the HTML-to-C dialog box:
+The HTML to C dialog box opens:

 - 2 Do one of these steps: - To open a project that appears in the list, select the project from the list and click Open Selected. - To open a project that does not appear in the list, click Open Others, then locate and select the project. - To create a new project, click New Project, then enter a name and select a location for the project.